nickzoic/nick.zoic.org/art/optimistic-and-mixed-mode-simulation/index.md

 ## Optimistic Event Driven Simulation

-It's *possible* that an event `E_1` at time `t_1` could insert an event before event `E_2` at time `t_2`, but maybe it's not likely.
-In which case, we can optimistically go ahead and simulate `E_2`, keeping the 'before' state(s) around in case an event is received and we have to rewind.
-Old states are only kept around until the slowest clock has caught up, at which point they are no longer needed and can be disposed of.
+Imagine we have a simulation of a complex network.
+We'd like to use severl CPU cores for the simulation, in parallel, but our nodes are too close together to effectively partition.
+If we have a mechanism to *rewind* events, we can still run successive events in parallel and just rewind if an anachronism occurs.

+We go ahead and optimistically process events from the queue as processors become available.
+Each node has its own state, and we keep a backlog of old states and events.
+If an event causes a new event to be scheduled before an event which has already been processed, we can use this information to rewind the node to before the new event and replay.
+The backlog of states and events can be trimmed as the oldest clock passes.

+A maximum 'window' time can be tuned to get a good amount of parallelization without too my retrying.
 This matters more when the simulation events are "heavy", which brings us to ...

 ## Mixed Mode Simulation

-Another thing I spent some time looking at, "Mixed Mode Simulation".
+... another thing I spent some time looking at, "Mixed Mode Simulation".

 We were using [User Mode Linux](https://en.wikipedia.org/wiki/User-mode_Linux) to work on [HMIPv6](https://www.rfc-editor.org/rfc/rfc4140) and